How to apply

 If you are applying for a PhD by published works, visit our online shop to make your payment before completing your application.

 We have entry points in January, May and September for most research degrees.

-If you are a home or EU applicant, please submit your application at least six weeks before your course starts.
-If you are applying from outside the UK or EU, please submit your application at least ten weeks before your course starts.
+If you are a home applicant, please submit your application at least six weeks before your course starts.
+If you are applying from outside the UK, please submit your application at least ten weeks before your course starts.